sunsembrace/Solutions-Architect-Associate/readme.md

 Go to publicRouteTable and click edit routes, edit rule and add a route → select a CIDR that corresponds with the default VPC, so go find default vpc in new tab and copy its IPv4 cidr and put target as peering connection →  save
 Now if we curl on CLI it still wont work as we need to modify the route table on the other route table.
 Edit DefaultVPCMainRouteTable add route → same cidr and peering connection, then save → Then curl and it should work.

+96. VPC Endpoints Hands On Labs
+Go to BastionHost → EC2 Instance Connect → Connect → ssh into private instance using its private ipv4 address → ssh user-ec2@<privateip> -i DemoBastionKeyPair.pem

+Now we wanna access S3 so we need to create an IAM role attached to the instance → Right click private instance, security, modify IAM role → Create a new role → EC2 → Attach permissions policy = AmazonS3ReadOnlyAccess → name = DemoRoleEC2, create, now back in the modify IAM role refresh and select DemoRoleEC2-S3Read only. → Save

+Now go back to cli and type aws s3 ls → Displays all our buckets Now click curl google.com → Should work and display data Now go edit privateRouteTable on console that connects to the internet via the IGW, remove it in edit routes Now if we go back on CLI and do aws s3 ls and curl google.com it wont work and wont display any buckets.
+We removed its access through the internet

+Now we create private access to s3 via VPC Endpoints Endpoints → Create endpoints → AWWS Service, service =pick first interface option, → Pick vpc the endpoint os deployed in (DemoVPC), enable DNS, IPv4, Pick which AZ/subnets itll exist in e.g PrivateSubnetA and PrivateSubnetB, IPv4, select a SG to attach to endpoint which will define the security of how this endpoint is accessed from our other types of instances.

+Or we create a Gateway Endpoint so in Services instead type S3 and pick the service name with the type Gateway → Pick VPC → Pick Routetable = e.g PrivateRouteTable so that any request made within my private subnet in this route table is routed to this gateway endpoint, full access → Create Endpoint.

+Now it’ll show its associated with our private route table anadwe can verify this by clicking route tables , click routes, edit and w’ll see a new route added with the target as vpce-xyz

+Now reconnect to bastion host CLI and type aws s3 ls and curl google.com → Still doesnt work. → But it should.
+The rsn being its an issue of the CLI where its in the wrong region aka US-east-one, then type
+Aws s3 ls –region <our-region-x>
+Now works and displays s3 buckets even though our instance doesnt have internet access.